varnishcache/varnish-cache/doc/sphinx/tutorial/increasing_your_hitrate.rst

 HTTP object Vary.
 This makes a lot of sense with headers like Accept-Encoding.
-When a server issues a "Vary: Accept-Encoding" it tells Varnish that its needs to cache a separate version for every different Accept-Encoding that is comming from the clients.
-So, if a clients only accepts gzip encoding Varnish wont't serve the version of the page encoded with the deflate encoding.
+When a server issues a "Vary: Accept-Encoding" it tells Varnish that its needs to cache a separate version for every different Accept-Encoding that is coming from the clients.
+So, if a clients only accepts gzip encoding Varnish won't serve the version of the page encoded with the deflate encoding.

 The problem is that the Accept-Encoding field contains a lot of